Convex fair partitions into an arbitrary number of pieces: How the proof for works

-We will essentially use the mechanism of the proof for the $m=p^k$ case; thus we recall the corresponding construction.
 Let $F_m(\mathbb R^2)$ be the configuration space of $m$-tuples $(x_1,\ldots, x_m)$ of pairwise distinct points in the plane.
 To every such $m$-tuple we uniquely associate (following~\cite{aurenhammer1998}) the weighted Voronoi partition of the plane,

 with centers at $x_1,\ldots,x_m$ such that the areas of the intersections $V_i\cap K$ are all equal.
-This can be done continuously in the configuration $F_m(\mathbb R^2)$.
-Then we produce the map ($f$ is for perimeter here)
+This can be done continuously in the configuration $F_m(\mathbb R^2)$ (see~\cite[Section~2]{ahk2014} and Theorem~\ref{theorem:closed-graph} below).
+Then we produce the map ($\phi$ is for perimeter here)